indro-robotics/tallysman_ros2/README.md

 ## :camera_flash: Video
 https://github.com/indro-robotics/tallysman_ros2/assets/128490600/bf561eb6-1bd1-4250-8b38-5b735d711047

 ## :handshake: Contributing
 Contributions to Tallysman ROS2 are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.

+# :phone: Purchase Call:
+For inquiries or to purchase our Tallymatics Antenna, please contact us at [Luke Corbeth(at InDro Robotics)](lcorbeth@indrorobotics.com) or [Tallysman](info@tallymatics.com).
+We are excited to assist you and provide further information about our offerings.

 # :sparkles: Reference:
 For more information about the Tallysman ROS2 driver please refer to https://github.com/indro-robotics/tallysman_ros2.git

+# :ledger: Resources:
+We would like to express our sincere gratitude to [Tallymatics](https://tallymatics.com/) for their collaboration and support.
+Their contributions have been invaluable to our project's success, and we look forward to continuing our partnership in the future.

+# :page_with_curl: License:
+This project is licensed under the terms of the [MIT License](https://github.com/indro-robotics/tallysman_ros2/blob/main/LICENSE)https://github.com/indro-robotics/tallysman_ros2/blob/main/LICENSE